100mslive/100ms-docs/README.md

 ## 🥵 Components

 Components is what makes this docs standout
-All Components mentioned are already auto imported so you don't need to do them.
+All Components mentioned are auto imported.

 Here's some of them added and can be easily added: